 The product

-GoDirect Flight Bag Pro is a Honeywell iPad application for business aviation pilots.
-It streamlines flight planning, letting pilots view, update, and file flight routes, and provides real-time weather updates, NOTAMs, and Temporary Flight Restrictions for pre-flight checks and route adjustments.
+GoDirect Flight Bag Pro was a Honeywell iPad application for business aviation pilots.
+It streamlined flight planning, letting pilots view, update, and file flight routes, and provided real-time weather updates, time-sensitive safety notifications and Temporary Flight Restrictions for pre-flight checks and route adjustments.
+Honeywell discontinued the Forge Services platform that included Flight Bag Pro in 2025.

 We had an early build in development and an opportunity to get it in front of real pilots before it shipped.
 I organized an on-site research session at a corporate aviation FBO connected to Vancouver International Airport — a working environment where pilots came and went between their actual flight duties.